A unifying view toward polyhedral products through panel structures: Introduction

 If $(\mathbb{X},\mathbb{A}) = \{ (X_j,A_j,a_j)=(X,A,a_0) \}^m_{j=1}$, we also denote $(\mathbb{X},\mathbb{A})^K$ by $(X,A)^K$.
 In particular, $(D^2,S^1)^K$ and $(D^1,S^0)^K$ are called the \emph{moment-angle complex} and \emph{real moment-angle complex} over $K$, respectively.\n

 We can extend the construction of $(\mathbb{X},\mathbb{A})^K$ to polyhedral product over any simplicial poset (or simplicial cell complex) via the colimit construction.
-Such a generalization has been done in~\cite{LuPanov11} for moment-angle complexes.\n
+Such a generalization has been done by L\"u and Panov~\cite{LuPanov11} for moment-angle complexes.\n